-In this venture, “Broadcastability,” we want to share the “hands-on” experience of people with disabilities in the workplace.
+“Broadcastability,” is a podcast by, for, and about disabled workers.
+Season 1 is hosted by Chloë Atkins and Andrea Whiteley.
+Through this 8-episode podcast season, we want to share the “hands-on” experience of people with disabilities in the workplace.
 Their knowledge of how different types of attitudes, behaviours and policies encourage their participation in the workforce and make their ongoing remunerative employment possible.
 In doing so, we are partnering with Easter Seals of Canada under their “Reimagine Employability Initiative” which offers multiple resources to employers to encourage the hiring of individuals with disabilities.
 The program also seeks to act as a link between scholarly research efforts in the area of disability and employment and the community of employers and job-seekers.
-We are seeking funding to allow us to participate in knowledge translation of The PROUD Project’s research and the Easter Seals initiative to share with the broader public via a 10-12 episode podcast and webinar series.
-Easter Seals has strong networks in almost all provinces and has established ties to indigenous communities as well.
-By joining together, we intend to publish 10-12 Broadcastability shows which will have approximately 7 anglophone, 3 francophone and 1-2 indigenous language podcasts, highlighting employed disabled people in Canada.
-We wish to quite literally “broadcast” their “ability” to the public at large.

 - Making an accessible Canada for persons with disabilities